-Did you know?
-The nurse shark is a common inshore bottom-dwelling shark, found in tropical and subtropical waters, and its common habitats are reefs, channels between mangrove islands and sand flats.
-They can reach lengths up to 14 feet.
-These species are also nocturnal, spending the day in large inactive groups of up to 40 individuals.
-Hidden under submerged ledges or in crevices within the reef, the nurse sharks seem to prefer specific resting sites and will return to them each day after the night's hunting.
-By night, the sharks are largely solitary; they spend most of their time rifling through the bottom sediments in search of food.
-Their diet consists primarily of crustaceans, molluscs, tunicates, sea snakes, and other fish, particularly stingrays.
-Nurse sharks are able to respire while stationary by pumping water through their mouths and out gills.
+The nurse shark is a common inshore bottom-dwelling shark, found in tropical and subtropical waters, and its typical habitats are reefs, channels between mangrove islands and sand flats.
+It can reach lengths of up to 14 feet.
+It is also nocturnal, spending the day in large inactive groups of up to 40 individuals.
+Hidden under submerged ledges or in crevices within the reef, the nurse shark seems to prefer specific resting sites and will return to them each day after the night's hunting.

 BEHIND THE SCENES ADVENTURE: Do you love sharks?
 What about a chance to SWIM with them?!
 Check out our legendary Swim with the Sharks Adventure - a once-in-a-lifetime experience that will bring you face to face with dozens of sharks.